By Madeleine Bauland, Staff Writer

 Reclaiming their language is vital to the Houma people because many of them have migrated and are not in their homelands anymore.
 They reside in all different locations across the United States and even globally.
 Because the language has evolved over time, it is important that the people of the Houma Tribe continue to hold on to it.

-Ben Wood, a member of the Houma Language Project, a nonprofit dedicated to preserving Houma language, says language is tied to the tribe’s identity and those who speak it can feel physical benefits.
+Ben Wood, a member of the Houma Language Project, a group of volunteers dedicated to preserving Houma language, says language is tied to the tribe’s identity and those who speak it can feel physical benefits.
 It reduces stress levels, creates a healthier community and can help members achieve a better life outcome.

 “It definitely has a positive physical impact,” Wood says.